nsm120/monkeylearn/blogpost/monkeydo.md

 A nice side effect of my plumbing through the guts of the package was that I caught a couple minor bugs (things like the remnants of a for loop remaining in what had been revamped into a while loop) and noticed where there could be some quick wins for improving the package.

-After a few more checks I wrote up the description for the [pull request](https://github.com/ropensci/monkeylearn/pull/23) which outlined the issue and the solution (though I probably should have both an issue and PR referencing it as [Mara Averick](https://twitter.com/dataandme) suggests in her fantastic guide to [contributing to the tidyverse](https://speakerdeck.com/batpigandme/contributing-to-the-tidyverse)).
+After a few more checks I wrote up the description for the [pull request](https://github.com/ropensci/monkeylearn/pull/23) which outlined the issue and the solution (though I probably should have first opened an issue, waited for a response, and then submitted a PR referencing the issue as [Mara Averick](https://twitter.com/dataandme) suggests in her excellent guide to [contributing to the tidyverse](https://speakerdeck.com/batpigandme/contributing-to-the-tidyverse)).

 I checked the list of [package contributors](https://github.com/ropensci/monkeylearn/graphs/contributors) to see if I knew anyone.
 Far and away the main contributor was [Maëlle Salmon](http://www.masalmon.eu/)!
 I'd heard of her through the magic of #rstats Twitter and the R-Ladies Global Slack.
 A minute or two after submitting it I headed over to Slack to give her a heads up that a PR would be heading her way.